-- Contemporary issues in end of life care

-- Holistic care management in palliative care
+- · Holistic care management in palliative care

 - Chronic Disease Management

 - Clinical Diagnostics

 - Independent/Supplementary Prescribing for Nurses (V300) at Level 7

 - Learning & Teaching in Practice

 - Mentorship in Practice

 - Clinical Pharmacology

-This means that MSc Health Sciences (Community Health) and MSc Health Sciences (Palliative Care) will not be available to International Students.
+This means that MSc Health Sciences (Palliative Care) will not be available to International Students.

-Additionally, whilst International students are able to access the MSc Health Sciences, MSc Health Sciences (Public Health Practice), MSc Health Sciences (Healthcare Leadership), the above modules will not be available as options.
+Additionally, whilst International students are able to access the MSc Health Sciences, MSc Health Sciences (Healthcare Leadership), the above modules will not be available as options.